Dan is a budget-savvy, young professional looking for quality picks at good prices.

-This is a review of the Bruno Marc Snipe Toe line of dress shoes commonly sold on Amazon.
+The Bruno Marc Snipe Toe line of dress shoes is commonly sold on Amazon.
 They are, in a word, the basement floor of dress shoes ranging from $18–$30.
-While in some respects the Bruno Marc dress shoes is a great way to get a decent looking shoe for something far less than the top brand, there are a few drawbacks.
+While in some respects, the Bruno Marc dress shoe is a great way to get a decent looking shoe for something far less than the top brand, there are a few drawbacks.
 As a young professional (on a budget), I've been on the lookout for a great look without breaking the bank.
-These shoes come close but may not tick all the right boxes for you.
-In many respects, the look is there, the style, is there, but it doesn't quite feel like a good shoe should.
+These shoes come close, but may not tick all the right boxes for you.
+In many respects, the look is there, the style is there, but it doesn't quite feel like a good shoe should.

 The shoe is a leather upper with rather stiff traditional dress laces and a rubber heel and sole.
 Out of the box, the shoe looks great with the seams all meeting nicely, and rather uncomplicated and clean lines.
 Unfortunately, the finish is not as robust as other black leather shoes I’ve had before.
 The polish has chipped or worn off along some of the toe seams.
 Even with reapplication of polish and some buffing, it serves as a decent cover-up job at best.

-The leather itself as held up well and has not lost it shapes at all over the last year and a half, even after shoving the shoes on without a shoe horn.
-One positive about the “cheap” construction--the soles are rubber rather than leather.
-While this will most certainly cause some scoffing amongst the traditionalists, the truth is, traction is worth it especially on damp days.
+The leather itself as held up well and has not lost its shape at all over the last year and a half, even after shoving the shoes on without a shoehorn, which is great considering how much I have worn them.
+One positive about the “cheap” construction—the soles are rubber rather than leather.
+While this will most certainly cause some scoffing amongst the traditionalists, the truth is, traction is worth it, especially on damp days.
 It will also last much longer than a leather sole and may even be easier to replace (although, it would probably be cheaper to buy a new pair altogether).
 I have noticed that the heels have ground down a bit faster than my other dress shoes (which I rotate regularly).

 Here’s where the shoes don’t do as well.
 While most Amazon buyers agree (over 70 percent) that the shoe fits true to size, that's where the "fit" ended for me.